syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-#### Copy Paste Options
+#### Copy paste options

-The following are the list of paste options enum that can be used to perform paste operation based on user's requirement.
+The following list of paste enum options can be used to perform paste operation.

 <table>
 <tr>